The Trials Rising beta gives you an early hands-on with the return of Ubisoft's challenging dirt racing game.

 Here's everything we know so far on Trials Rising beta - including how you can register your interest off the back of E3 2018 conferences.

-Trials Rising beta sign-ups explained
+Trials Rising beta date and start time

 To sign up for the Trials Rising beta, you'll have to visit Ubisoft's official site.